 - Successful integration of the 5 common project requirements (5 requirements x 3 marks each).
 These will also be covered in the weekly lab tasks conducted throughout the semester.
-These are the basic functions or features required to make the game have at least an elementary level of interaction. - 30 Successful integration of the 3 project enhancements in the final project (3 enhancements x 10 marks each).
+These are the basic functions or features required to make the game have at least an elementary level of interaction and will be set for submission in Weeks 4, 5, 7, 9 and 11. - 30 Successful integration of the 3 project enhancements in the final project (3 enhancements x 10 marks each).
 These will also be linked to the weekly lab tasks.
 These enhancements cover a range of graphic, animation, audio and programming options to allow students to target their strengths and apply them accordingly.
-The criteria for successful implementation is the enhancement working without error, logical and efficient coding with all extraneous code eliminated, appropriate application of good programming practices (ie: use of commenting, naming conventions, variables, properties, re-usability, etc.). - Fully functional game,including the integration of the 5 common and 3 specific requirements to be submitted by Week 12.
-The criteria for this component will include: - ♦ Interface design and brand development including the overalllook-and-feel of the game's graphics/interface, consistency of layout anddesign, and presentation and readability of content (5). - ♦ The implementation of Flash features including animation, appropriate use of different symbol types, application of different types of media (image/audio), and Flash components (5). - ♦ The final product is fully functional and works without error.
-Itemspresented within the game must also function correctly.
-Internal and external assets must be organised in a logical structure, with appropriate navigation structures implemented (5).
+The criteria for successful implementation is the enhancement working without error, logical and efficient coding with all extraneous code eliminated, appropriate application of good programming practices (ie: use of commenting, naming conventions, variables, properties, re-usability, etc.). - 15 A functional game, including the integration of the 5 common and 3 specific requirements to be submitted by Week 12.
+The criteria for this component will include: - ♦ Interface design and brand development including the overall look-and-feel of the game's graphics/interface, consistency of layout and design, and presentation and readability of content (3) - ◆ The implementation of Flash features including animation, appropriate use of different symbol types, application of different types of media (image/audio), and Flash components (4). - ◆The final product is functional and works without error.
+Items presented within the game must also function correctly (eg: navigation buttons).
+Internal and external assets must be organised in a logical structure (eg: using folders, naming, etc.), with appropriate navigation structures implemented (8).